ClaytonOlsen/HaikuTransformer/README.md

         </div>
         <div class="box">
             <h2>Title 2</h2>
-            <p>The world is unright. / Haiku therapy. / Taste of anama.
+            <p>The world is unright. / Haiku therapy. / Taste of anama.<br>
-Mirror, envy dewgs. / Where ait spells lied?
+                Mirror, envy dewgs. / Where ait spells lied?<br>
-My dog kayoffs to. / Those who am I still alive. / An accidental legs.
+                My dog kayoffs to. / Those who am I still alive. / An accidental legs.<br>
-Near of refuseddit. / The water dust. / The lingering sun.
+                Near of refuseddit. / The water dust. / The lingering sun.<br>
-Rivering heat. / My air turns clapped. / On the cashiernewbe.
+                Rivering heat. / My air turns clapped. / On the cashiernewbe.<br>
-A dark chains collect. / On Christmas standard. / Hurry.
+                A dark chains collect. / On Christmas standard. / Hurry.<br>
-Bult of Aard. / Drimy hand on my face.
+                Bult of Aard. / Drimy hand on my face.<br>
-Sweet wintery. / Evide. / My heart boxes, catches a mxsport.
+                Sweet wintery. / Evide. / My heart boxes, catches a mxsport.<br>
-Another stood. / In Towiti if noticer. / Looks wrapped at work.
+                Another stood. / In Towiti if noticer. / Looks wrapped at work.<br>
                 The words are shower. / Early flated the sky. / All that will lack of life.</p>
         </div>
         <div class="box">
             <h2>Title 3</h2>